What is Development Work?

 Partners and funding

-Felm works in 12 different countries in Africa, Asia and Latin America and with over 30 partner organisations.
+Felm works in 9 countries in Africa, Asia and Latin America and with 24 partner organisations.
 Our partners are local churches, organisations, institutes and national bodies.
-We are a member of various international development forums and we also partner with other international non-governmental organisations.
+We hold membership in various international development forums and we also partner with other international non-governmental organisations.

 The major part of our funding comes from the Finnish Ministry for Foreign Affairs.
 However, we also receive funding from smaller donors, such as church parishes, companies, trust funds and individual donors, who all make our work possible.